What is MCAMC?

 What does the overall payment process look like?

-MCAMC costs $10 per student.
-Payment at the door will not be accepted.
-Payment must be received by mail by the indicated deadline.
+MCAMC costs $5 per student.
+Payment must be received by the indicated deadline.
 More information on payments will be posted shortly.

 Does a high score on the MCAMC impact admission to Middlesex County Academy?